converged-computing/performance-study/experiments/aws/eks/gpu/README.md

-# Performance Experiments on Kubernetes
+# Performance Experiments on EKS (Kubernetes)

+For this study we only got 16 p2dn.24xlarge nodes, so we had to adjust size down to be 16,8,4 from 32,16,8.
+Each has 8 GPU.

 > V100 nodes